spotlightpa/poor-richard/content/news/2021-10-12-SPLELECTIONEVENT12.md

 Some GOP lawmakers are pushing to change the way these judges are elected as the courts take on an increasingly important role in Pennsylvania politics.

-On Friday, Oct.
-22 at noon EST, join Spotlight PA’s Sarah Anne Hughes and Danielle Ohl as they break down who is on the ballot this November, what’s at stake, and why it matters.
+On Thursday, Oct.
+21 at noon EST, join Spotlight PA’s Sarah Anne Hughes and Danielle Ohl as they break down who is on the ballot this November, what’s at stake, and why it matters.
 Other panelists to be announced.

 RSVP for free <a href="https://inquirer.zoom.us/webinar/register/WN_aoT_7UrnTI-3_OMGzxWa4Q" target="_blank">here</a>.
 Submit your questions in advance to <a href="mailto:events@spotlightpa.org">events@spotlightpa.org</a>